MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![Locking collar wireframe](../img/hardware/collar.png){: .shadow}

-Steel or aluminium loops with a grub-screw in the side used to limit the free travel of a lead-screw.
+Steel or aluminium loops with a grub screw in the side are used to limit the free travel of a lead screw.

 ---